cazcoder/calendar-app/README.md

 4. Run the database migrations - php artisan migrate
 5. Run the code to populate the countries in the database - php artisan db:seed --class=CountrySeeder
 6. Run php artisan serve and npm start dev
-7. Navigate to the root of the site (in my case its: 127.0.0.1:8000/) - you should be presented with a login screen.
-From that screen there is a link to register a new account.
+7. Navigate to the root of the site (in my case its: 127.0.0.1:8000/).
+Update url in .env file if necessary.
+You should be presented with a login screen.
+From the login screen there is a link to register a new account.
-8. After registering you'll be redirecte to the admin panel.
+8. After registering you'll be redirected to the admin panel.

 #### Things that still need to be done.